sgolebiewski-intel/openvino-docs/pages/documentation/model-optimization-guide/post-training-model-optimization/quantizing-model.rst

 be easily wrapped by POT API.

-.. note:: Model-specific preprocessing (for example, mean/scale normalization), can be embedded into the model at the conversion step, using Model Optimizer component.
+.. note:: Model-specific preprocessing (for example, mean/scale normalization), can be embedded into the model at the conversion step, using Model Optimizer.
    This should be considered during the implementation of the DataLoader interface to avoid "double" normalization, which can lead to the loss of accuracy after optimization.